LTN-Akagi/Kaga/README.md

 Thank you for considering contributing to AvaIre!
 The contribution guide can be found in the [AvaIre documentation](https://github.com/avaire/avaire/wiki/contribution-guide).

+Vote for [Avaire](https://discordbots.org/bot/avaire) and get Points for both Kaga and Avaire

 ## License

 AvaIre is open-sourced software licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).